hbctraining/Intro-to-R-online-Catalyst/lessons/4A_Segment_4_Video_A.md

 ### CRAN

-CRAN is a repository where the latest downloads of R (and legacy versions) are found in addition to source code for thousands of different user contributed R packages.
+The first, and most common repository is CRAN, which stands for the Comprehensive R Archive Network.
+This is where the latest downloads of R (and legacy versions) are found in addition to source code for thousands of different user contributed R packages.
+The R foundation coordinates it, and for a package to be published here, it needs to pass several tests that ensure it is following CRAN policies.

 <img src="../img/cran_packages.png" width="600">

-Packages for R can be installed from the [CRAN](http://cran.r-project.org/) package repository using the `install.packages` function.
+Packages for R can be installed from the [CRAN](http://cran.r-project.org/) repository using the `install.packages` function.
 This function will download the source code from on the CRAN mirrors and install the package (and any dependencies) locally on your computer.

-An example is given below for the `ggplot2` package that will be required for some plots we will create later on.
-Run this code to install `ggplot2`.
+An example is given below for the `ggplot2` package:

 ```r
 install.packages("ggplot2")